mainaenock/John-Watson_portfolio/README.md

-# John-Watson_portfolio
-This is a group project for creating a similar project like the john watson UI portfolio
+This is a portfolio in html and css

+Collaborators
+1. Phelisters Ombucha
+2. Enock Maina